LEADING OFF: Dodgers fans covet Soto, Red Sox slumping

 FAMILIAR FOE

-Astros right-hander Jake Odorizzi pitches the opener against Oakland at the Coliseum — it’ll be his third straight start vs. the Athletics.
+Astros right-hander Jake Odorizzi pitches the opener against Oakland at the Coliseum – it’ll be his third straight start versus the Athletics.

 Odorizzi (4-2, 3.56 ERA) got the win on July 10 at Oakland with seven shutout innings.
 He had a no-decision against the A’s in Houston on July 17, allowing three runs in 5 1/3 innings.